newinold/Antlr4_Ref/ReadMe.md

 - to use import in a lexer, the file must be placed in the imports folder.
 - (CommonLexerRule should be placed in the imports folder)

+PART 1

+chapter 1 : install

+chapter 2 :

-chapter3 : starter
+chapter 3 : starter

-chapter4 : tour
+chapter 4 : tour

+PART 2

+chapter 5

+chapter 6 : examples